UbiCastTeam/django-web-utils/django_web_utils/monitoring/readme.md

 ## Optional settings

-``MONITORING_VIEWS_DECORATOR``:
-Function python path to be used as decorator.
-Something like "a.module.decorator".

 ``MONITORING_BASE_TEMPLATE``:
 The template to use for the browser base page.
 This template must import jquery.js, utils.js, odm.css and odm.js.